 But here’s the thing… she’s not a good gymnast.
-When you compare her moves to the Olympic gymnasts you’re going to see on TV this summer, you’ll wonder why Violet “wastes” so much of her time on a sport she’s so far behind in…
+When you compare her moves to the Olympic gymnasts you see on TV, you’ll wonder why Violet “wastes” so much of her time on a sport she’s so far behind in…

 Violet can’t even do a cartwheel on the beam, let alone a back handspring!